 Make this multicolored, veggie-rich dish for Meatless Monday (or any other day of the week).
 It's like a heartier version of a summer picnic salad— with potatoes, tomatoes, zucchini, and red pepper.
 This recipe is dairy free, but if you're into cheese we think some feta would taste pretty amazing in this recipe, too.

 If you normally consider Tex-Mex cuisine unhealthy, think again.
-This dish is basically a huge pan of roasted vegetables, divided into layers with corn tortillas, raw spinach, a sprinkling of cheese.
+This dish is basically a huge pan of sautéed vegetables, divided into layers with corn tortillas and cheese.
 Make it even healthier with fresh homemade tortillas and part-skim cheese.

 This riff on the classic rice and broccoli casserole is far from the original, with no fake cheese and no cream-of-whatever soup in sight.
 This dish is loaded with whole, real foods like quinoa, broccoli, and sharp cheddar cheese.
 Technically this one is a "gratin," a.k.a. casserole topped with breadcrumbs, (homemade whole grain ones, in this case) which makes it even better.